Hollywood Senior High School

-Hollywood Senior High School was a public co-educational high day school, located in the suburb of Nedlands in Perth, Western Australia.
+Hollywood Senior High School was a public co-educational high school, located in the suburb of Nedlands in Perth, Western Australia.
 It was opened in 1958, replacing the earlier Claremont High School.
 It was closed in 2000 and amalgamated with another similar school, Swanbourne Senior High School, to form a new school, Shenton College at a new but nearby location.